-Using the VAT refund scheme to reclaim VAT paid on goods and services bought in the UK if you’re registered as a business in a non-EU country.
+Reclaim VAT you've paid on goods and services bought in the UK to use in your business if you’re registered as a business in a non-EU country.

 VAT is payable on most goods and services you buy in the UK.
 The VAT refund scheme can be used to reclaim VAT if you’re registered as a business in a non-EU country and bought the goods or services to use in your business.